pwenig/sinatra-crud-demo/README.md

 # Sinatra template application

+This is a sample CRUD Sinatra app that allows user to create, update, and delete a list of favorite songs, albums and realease dates.

 This application can be used as a starting point for a [Postgres](http://www.postgresql.org/) database backed, via [Sequel](http://sequel.jeremyevans.net/), application that uses [Sinatra](http://www.sinatrarb.com/).
 It can be deployed to [Heroku](https://www.heroku.com/).